ocf/ocfweb/ocfweb/docs/docs/staff/backend/switch.md

 In the future, we'd like to make use of some of the more advanced features available on our switches, such as Port Security, to do things like preventing desktops from spoofing servers, or using layer 3 functionality to support NAT on the desktops and other devices.
+None of our current hardware supports hardware-based dynamic source nat, and as such; we must plan accordingly.

 ## Administering the switch